snakeleon/YouCompleteMe-x64/README.md

 Eclipse `>= 4.2.*`).

-After installing Eclim remember to create a new Eclipse project within your application by typing `:ProjectCreate <path-to-your-project> -n ruby` inside vim and don't forget to have `let g:EclimCompletionMethod = 'omnifunc'` in your vimrc.
+After installing Eclim remember to create a new Eclipse project within your application by typing `:ProjectCreate <path-to-your-project> -n ruby` inside Vim and don't forget to have `let g:EclimCompletionMethod = 'omnifunc'` in your vimrc.
 This will make YCM and Eclim play nice; YCM will use Eclim's omnifuncs as the data source for semantic completions and provide the auto-triggering and